AlunAlun/Obsidian/Alun/Boating/Notes from PER practicals.md

 	- **Strong winds (>15kn)**: Move traveller to leeward, keep sheet tight.
 - **Downwind**: Chuck the traveller fully out to leeward, but it won't do much.
 More important is mainsheet right out and boom vang super tight to pull sail down
 ### Vang
-- **What is it?**: The vang controls boom tension and height?
-It raises or lowers the boom
+- **What is it?**: The vang pulls down on the boom to stop it from raising.
+- **Why use it?**:  When the boom rises, the sail to lose wind at the